📍 Serving the Hudson Valley & All of the Lower Hudson Valley

 Federal assistance for property tax arrears

-Free legal help for homeowners facing tax sale
+Free legal help for qualifying homeowners facing tax sale

 Ready to Discuss Your Situation?